 Based on my experience, these are types of retirement schemes in the Philippines according to how I prioritize them:

-How it works is, your employer will deduct a percentage of your salary and matched it.
-Usually, the employee share is from 3 to 5 percent which the employer will match with up to 10 percent, sometimes more!
+How it works is, your employer will deduct a percentage of your salary and match it.
+Usually, the employee share is from 3 to 5 percent which the employer will match up to 10 percent, sometimes more!

 To put this into perspective, say your salary in a call center is P25,000.
 Your contribution is P725 and your employer will contribute P2,500.
 That P2,500 is free money, which you will never get if you don’t participate.

 One of the most exciting things to happen in retirement finance in the Philippines in the past year was that the PERA or Personal Equity Retirement Account was finally approved for implementation in late 2016.
 BPI and BDO started accepting PERA contributions in 2017.

 Your gains in PERA accounts are tax-free!
 This means that you get to keep your entire investment (except for the fund management fees) and its profits for yourself as long as you only withdraw after the age of 55.

 Those who are based in the Philippines can invest up to P100,000 a year in while those who are based abroad can invest up to P200,000.
 It’s not much, but PERA can be the foundation of your retirement fund.
 Make sure to maximize your contributions to PERA before topping up your other investments.